-Bosphorus Translation – General Terms of Business for commissioned Translation Work
+Bosphorus Translation – General Terms of Business for commissioned Translation and Any Other Linguistic Work

 Based on the model terms of business recommended by the Institute of Translation & Interpreting